abradshaw/getting-started-with-satellite-6-command-line/initial_configuration,_adding_red_repos/adding_red_hat_repositories.md

  --name "Red Hat Enterprise Linux 7 Server - RH Common (RPMs)" \
  --releasever "7.0" --basearch "x86_64"```

+>**NOTE**:
+In Satellite 6.1, you will need to add the Satellite Tools repository and the RH Common repository can be removed (unless you use it for other things like the rhevm-guest.agent, in which case you will need both

 So now you have enabled s few repositories, but they are not syncronised.
 See the next section for this